 Guerrilla marketing is a low-budget strategy to market your business in creative, unconventional ways.
 This technique relies on the element of surprise, and includes everything from viral videos to street art to publicity stunts.

 For effective guerrilla marketing, go public with something imaginative, memorable, and unexpected, as in these creative guerrilla marketing examples.
 The goal is to generate buzz around your brand and stick in the minds of your audience.

 20. Maintain strong customer relationships

 Establishing deep, meaningful connections with your audience is a subtle marketing strategy that helps you build customer loyalty.
 All your teams - from marketing to sales to support - should listen carefully to customers’ needs and respond with patience and respect.
 Make an effort to engage in social listening by proactively holding conversations on social media and taking your customers’ feedback to heart.

 It’s particularly important to follow up with past clients.
 Even after your clients complete a purchase, continue to engage them with thoughtful treatment and valuable content.
+One idea is to give them a gift as part of your holiday marketing efforts.
 If you show them continuous care, they are far more likely to return to you for more.
 In fact, studies have shown that 93% of customers are likely to make repeat purchases with companies that offer great customer service.

 21. Ask for customer testimonials

 What satisfied clients say about you will always sound far more convincing than what you say about yourself.
 For that reason, it’s important to ask for testimonials, or statements from your customers that talk about their positive experiences with your business.

 Build your brand’s reputation by strategically placing these customer recommendations across the web.
 Be sure to add testimonials to your website as well as your social media pages.